 Every day and each moment, businesses have to make innumerable decisions.
 According to various sources on the internet, it is estimated that an adult human mind makes about 35,000 remotely conscious decisions each day.
-However, if these decisions were directly proportional to your business success, would you take the risk of making a big decision based on your instincts?
+However, if these decisions were directly proportional to your business success, would you take the risk of making a big decision based on your instincts or take help with trend analysis?

 “Intuition is an erratic and unreliable guide that can likely lead to misfortune as to success.”